mandeep-mahra/Memory/README.md

 # memory
 .
-Game made on javascript based on random sequece generator
+Game made on javascript based on random sequence generator